tthevis/groovy-hadoop/README.md

 ### Performance

-- Short version:
-*First make it work, then make it fast!*
-Performance will be targeted with release 0.2.0.
-- Longer version:
-Although the primary target of this project is not delivering incredible performance writing *ad-hoc* map/reduce applications is more fun if the jobs run as fast as possible.
-In first (unorganized) benchmarks *groovy-hadoop* jobs took about 10 to 20 percent longer than analogous *hadoop-streaming* jobs.
+Although the primary target of this project is not delivering incredible performance, writing *ad-hoc* map/reduce applications is more definitely fun if the jobs run as fast as possible.
+In first (unorganized) benchmarks *groovy-hadoop-0.1.0* jobs took about 10 to 20 percent longer than analogous *hadoop-streaming* jobs.
+Current *groovy-hadoop-0.2.0-SNAPSHOT* jobs are significant faster than analogous streaming jobs.

 ## Developer Guide